keu/docs/guides/airflow-sql.md

 Executing SQL queries is one of the most common use cases for data pipelines.
 Whether you're extracting and loading data, calling a stored procedure, or executing a complex query for a report, Airflow has you covered.
 Using Airflow, you can orchestrate all of your SQL tasks elegantly with just a few lines of boilerplate code.

-In this guide, we'll cover general best practices for executing SQL from your DAG, showcase Airflow's available SQL-related operators, and demonstrate how to use Airflow for a few common SQL use cases.
+In this tutorial you'll learn about the best practices for executing SQL from your DAG,  review the  most commonly used Airflow SQL-related operators, and then use sample code to implement a few common SQL use cases.

 :::info

-All code in this guide can be found on the [Astronomer GitHub](https://github.com/astronomer/airflow-sql-tutorial).
+All code used in this tutorial is located in the [Astronomer GitHub](https://github.com/astronomer/airflow-sql-tutorial).

 :::

 ## Best practices for executing SQL from your DAG

-No matter which database and flavor of SQL you're using, there are many ways to execute  your queries using Airflow.
+No matter what database or SQL version you're using, there are many ways to execute your queries using Airflow.
 Once you determine how to execute your queries, the following tips will help you keep your DAGs clean, readable, and efficient for execution.

 ### Use hooks and operators

-Using hooks and operators whenever possible makes your DAGs easier to read, easier to maintain, and more performant.
-Airflow has many SQL-related operators available that can significantly limit the code needed to execute your queries.
+Using hooks and operators whenever possible makes your DAGs easier to read, easier to maintain, and improves performance.
+The SQL-related operators included with Airflow can significantly limit the code needed to execute your queries.

 ### Keep lengthy SQL code out of your DAG